Microplastics: An Emerging Threat to Global Ecology and Public Health

 Stephanie Wright, PhD, is a UKRI Rutherford Fellow in the Medical Research Council-Public Health England (MRC-PHE) Centre for Environment and Health (CEH), King’s College London (KCL) and MRC Toxicology Unit.
 She completed a B.Sc in Marine Biology (Hons 1.1, Newcastle University), then a PhD in Biosciences at the University of Exeter (2015), which focused on the potential for microplastics to cause harm in the marine environment.
 This was some of the earliest work to assess the biological impacts of microplastics.
 Since then, her research at KCL has turned to focus on microplastics and their potential to impact human health.
 Specifically, Dr Wright’s work addresses whether microplastics are airborne in the inhalable size range; the potential human health impacts associated with microplastic exposure; and whether humans are bioaccumulating microplastics.
 With over 7 years’ research experience in the field of microplastics, she has been on national TV and radio as a guest expert; a hearing expert for the EU authority European Food Standards Agency; and invited to give oral evidence in Parliament for a hearing on the environmental impacts of microplastics.

-This webinar will be moderated by Karen Wang, PhD, director of CHE.
+This webinar was moderated by Karen Wang, PhD, director of CHE.

-It is scheduled to last for 60 minutes and will be recorded for the call and webinar archive.
+It lasted for 60 minutes and was recorded for the call and webinar archive.